aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

 | Accuracy    | 99.9%  |
 | AreaUnderPrecisionRecallCurve  | 0.86  |

 This is a tremendous improvement.
 Our area under the precision-recall curve is up to 0.86.
-This model can be further fine-tuned by altering hyperparameters such as learning curve, number of trees and so forth.
+This model can be furthered fine-tuned by altering hyper parameters such as learning curve, number of trees and so forth.
 For our purposes this model will due just fine.

 Training a model involves a lot of iterative work to end up at the most optimal solution.
 A couple of common approaches to improve a model are: